Fleek-PIatform/website/src/content/guides/fleek-astro-guide/index.md

 ---
-title: 'How To Deploy An Astro App To Fleek.xyz: A Step-by-Step Guide for Developers'
+title: 'How To deploy An Astro app To Fleek.xyz: a step-by-step guide for developers'
 date: 2024-05-28
 desc: 'How to deploy a static Astro app using the Fleek CLI and one of our ready-to-use templates'
 thumbnail: './astrothumbnew.png'